-Olivia will climb Kili to raise money for Helen & Douglas House in Oxford, the hospice that cared for her sister and supported her family.
+Olivia Maiden will climb Kilimanjaro to raise money for Helen & Douglas House in Oxford, the hospice that cared for her sister and supported her family.
 One source of support was the hospice’s Elephant Club, which arranges fun trips for children affected by illness, such as Olivia and her brother, George.

 The short life of Florence Maiden - the sister of Olivia Maiden

 Olivia’s sister, Florence, grew sick shortly after her birth, which doctors initially dismissed but later realised was Leigh’s Disease, a rare condition which affects the central nervous system.
 It causes loss of mental and movement abilities and can cause death from respiratory failure.
 Florence died on November 28 2008.

-Olivia could do it
+Olivia Maiden always knew she could do it

-Olivia concedes that she is “not a natural at sport,” but she does like climbing mountains and she believes she’s somewhat determined.
-John Baugh, the headmaster of the Dragon School, which Olivia attends as a boarding pupil, remarked that he was not in the least surprised that Olivia will climb Kili as she has displayed “a huge amount” of creativity and determination as she helped others and raised awareness of significant issues since arriving at the school five years ago.
+Olivia Maiden concedes that she is “not a natural at sport,” but she does like climbing mountains and she believes she’s somewhat determined.
+John Baugh, the headmaster of the Dragon School, which Olivia attends as a boarding pupil, remarked that he was not in the least surprised that Olivia will climb Kilimanjaro as she has displayed “a huge amount” of creativity and determination as she helped others and raised awareness of significant issues since arriving at the school five years ago.
 He added that everyone at the school is “immensely proud of her.”
-She climbed Mount Snowdon in 2011 and Ben Nevis in 2014.
+Olivia Maiden climbed Mount Snowdon in 2011 and Ben Nevis in 2014.